Wadoodjamal/Wadoodjamal/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" />
 My name is Wadood Jamal and I am a Flutter Developer from Pakistan.
-Currently pursuing my Bachelors in Computer Science from COMSATS University Islamabad.
+Currently pursuing my Bachelor in Computer Science from COMSATS University Islamabad.
 Other than Mobile Application Development with Flutter, I'm skilled in Python, Java, Dart, Javascript, and Android Studio.

 - 📫 How to reach me **wadoodjamal54@gmail.com**